Track Your Smoking

 - The level or degree of your urge to smoke and your feelings about not smoking.
 Describe the feelings and thoughts you have while smoking.

 Take a look at your weeks' worth of notes, and identify when or where you will be most likely to relapse.
 Think about whether you can avoid these situations.
 If you cannot avoid them, make a plan of action that lists what you will do instead of smoking when you find yourself in those situations.
-Add this action plan to your journal.
+Add this action plan to your tracker.

 After your quit date, record: